Shenzhou 19: Mission

 The mission launched from Jiuquan Satellite Launch Center on board a Long March 2F rocket.
 The Shenzhou spacecraft docked with the forward docking port on the Tianhe core module of the station, where the crew entered and taken over operations from the departing crew of Shenzhou 18, who returned to Earth on 4 November.
 The crew are carrying out experiments to aid China's goal of landing a crewed mission on the moon by 2030.

 The mission was scheduled to return to Earth on April 29, 2025, but was delayed by one day due to high winds at the planned landing site.
 The crew landed safely on the following day, April 30, at a new site on the eastern side of the Dongfeng landing area in Inner Mongolia.

 Crew

-Cai, 48, is a veteran astronaut who flew previously on the Shenzhou 14 mission in 2022.
-Song and Wang, both 34 years old and youngest Chinese astronauts, embarked on their first spaceflight, with Wang the third female taikonaut, and first female flight engineer from China, to space.
+Cai Xuzhe, 48, is a veteran astronaut who flew previously on the Shenzhou 14 mission in 2022.
+He is now tasked with the responsibility of the whole mission.
+Song and Wang, both 34 years old and youngest Chinese astronauts, embarked on their first spaceflight, Song Lingdong is a former air force pilot responsible for completing mission objectives.
+Wang Haoze the third female taikonaut, and first female flight engineer from China, to space.
+She is in charge of the care of the space station's key systems.